AltcoinCoop/vcoin-project.github.io/_posts/2015-08-25-vcoin-is-a-teal-organisation.md

 ---
 layout: post
-title: “VCoin is a Teal organisation”
+title: VCoin is a Teal organisation
 date: 2015-08-25T04:32:04+01:00
 modified:
-excerpt: “VCoin, as n altcoin, naturally follows properties characteristic of a Teal organisation.
-This is a Good Thing. ”
+excerpt: VCoin, as an altcoin, naturally follows properties characteristic of a Teal organisation.
+This is a Good Thing.
+author: graham_higgins
 tags: []
 ---